UNGlobalPulse/UNGP-settlement-modelling/docs/source/configs.rst

 based on probability distributions of attendance frequency.

 The ``leisure`` list will give all probabilistically chosen activities.
-The term *leisure* is a legacy term used by the ``JUNE`` framework but refers to activities more than just those otherwise considered as leisure activities.
+The term -leisure- is a legacy term used by the ``JUNE`` framework but refers to activities more than just those otherwise considered as leisure activities.